-In June 2017, we entered into a co-development partnership agreement with Altor BioScience Corporation in which we will collaborate exclusively in the clinical development of a novel 161533 (GTB-3550) TriKE[®] fusion protein for cancer therapies using our TriKE[®] technology.
+In June 2017, we entered into a co-development partnership agreement with Altor BioScience Corporation in which we will collaborate exclusively in the clinical development of a novel 161533 (GTB-3550) TriKE® fusion protein for cancer therapies using our TriKE® technology.
 The GTB-3550 Phase 1 clinical trial for treatment of patients with CD33-expressing, high risk myelodysplastic syndromes and refractory/relapsed acute myeloid leukemia opened for patient enrollment September 2019 and completed enrollment in September 2021.
 The results of our first generation GTB-3550 Phase 1 clinical trial support our plans to advance the next generation camelid nanobody into the clinic, and as such, no further clinical development will ensue with GTB-3550.

-The Company is a party to a scientific research agreement with the Regents of the University of Minnesota, effective June 16, 2021.
-This scientific research agreement aims to work with the Company with three major goals in mind: (1) support the Company's TriKE® product development and GMP manufacturing efforts; (2) TriKE® pharmacokinetics optimization in humans; and (3) investigation of the patient's native NK cell population based on insights obtained from the analysis of the human data generated during our GTB-3550 clinical trial.
-The major deliverables proposed here are: (1) creation of IND enabling data for TriKE® constructs in support of our product development and GMP manufacturing efforts; (2) TriKE® platform drug delivery changes to allow transition to alternative drug delivery means and extended PK in humans; and (3) gain an increased understanding of changes in the patient's native NK cell population as a result of TriKE® therapy.
-Most studies will use TriKE® DNA/amino acid sequences created by us under current UMN/GTB licensing terms.
+The Company is a party to a scientific research agreement with the Regents of the University of Minnesota ("UofMN"), effective June 16, 2021.
+This scientific research agreement aims to work with the Company with three major goals in mind: (1) support the Company's $TriKE^{\mathbb{R}}$ product development and GMP manufacturing efforts; (2) $TriKE^{\mathbb{R}}$ pharmacokinetics optimization in humans; and (3) investigation of the patient's native NK cell population based on insights obtained from the analysis of the human data generated during our GTB-3550 clinical trial.
+The major deliverables proposed here are: (1) creation of IND enabling data for $TriKE^{\mathbb{R}}$ constructs in support of our product development and GMP manufacturing efforts; (2) $TriKE^{\mathbb{R}}$ platform drug delivery changes to allow transition to alternative drug delivery means and extended PK in humans; and (3) gain an increased understanding of changes in the patient's native NK cell population as a result of $TriKE^{\mathbb{R}}$ therapy.
+Most studies will use $TriKE^{\mathbb{R}}$ DNA/amino acid sequences created by us under current UMN/GTB licensing terms.
 This agreement expired on June 30, 2023.
-The University of Minnesota shall use reasonable efforts to complete the project for a fixed sum of \$2.1 million.
+The Company and UofMN are negotiating the terms of the scientific research agreement and expect to finalize it by December 15, 2023.
+The UofMN shall use reasonable efforts to complete the project for a fixed sum of \$2.1 million.

-For the three months and six months ended June 30, 2023 and June 30, 2022, the Company recorded an expense of \$192 and \$383, respectively, for each respective period.
-The Company has recorded expense in the aggregate of \$2.1 million as of June 30, 2023 pursuant to this agreement.
+For the three months and nine months ended September 30, 2023 and 2022, the Company recorded an expense of \$0.2 million and \$0.6 million pursuant to the scientific research agreement for each respective periods.
+The Company has recorded expense in the aggregate of \$2.1 million as of September 30, 2023 pursuant to this agreement.